michalkmet/xp-switcheroo/NOTES.md

 - ✅ UAT 4.2: User can pass "bbbaaa", it should return "aaabbb"
 - ✅ UAT 5.1: User can pass "abcab", it should return "bacba"
 - ✅ UAT 5.2: User can pass "bbbaaca", it should return "aaabbcb"
+- ✅ UAT 6.1: User can pass null, it should return an exception
+- ⚠ TODO UAT 6.2: User can pass "", it should return an exception
+- ⚠ TODO UAT 6.3: User can pass "rtk", it should return an exception